 Daytona Beach Ocean Water

 The beach in the City of Daytona Beach is great for jumping the waves.
 Some of them almost knocked us over.
-If this is not your thing, then Ponce Inlet is a preferred spot for calmer waters.
+At low tide, swimming is easier.
+If waves are not your thing, then Ponce Inlet is a preferred spot for calmer waters.
 Why?
 When the tide is out small lagoons form into tidal pools.
 They feel like a warm hot tub and are perfect to lie in.
 Children love to splash in them too.

 Daytona Beach Parking